Leggy or Leaning Growth on Ponytail Palm

 Symptoms

-- plant leaning noticeably toward a window or light source
+- the whole plant leaning noticeably toward a window or the brightest light source in the room

-- crown appearing to stretch or elongate upward unevenly
+- the crown appearing to stretch or elongate unevenly rather than growing symmetrically outward

-- plant feeling top-heavy or unstable in its pot
+- the plant feeling top-heavy or slightly unstable in its pot, especially after watering

 Causes

-Because the caudex is a rigid, woody storage structure rather than a flexible stem, growth that leans toward an un-rotated window sets into the trunk's actual shape over the following seasons — unlike a soft-stemmed plant, it cannot simply straighten itself out once the light source changes.
+Because the caudex is a rigid, woody storage structure rather than a soft, flexible stem, a lean that develops toward an un-rotated window gets built permanently into the trunk's shape over successive growing seasons.
+Unlike a vine or a soft-stemmed foliage plant, it cannot reorient itself once conditions change — the existing lean stays even if light is later corrected.

 A caudex that has become top-heavy relative to its pot

-As the plant matures and its leaf crown grows larger and heavier, a pot that was appropriately sized for a younger plant can become unstable, especially combined with leaning growth toward a light source.
+As the plant matures, its leaf crown grows larger and heavier while the caudex itself widens more slowly, and a pot that was reasonably sized for a younger plant can become genuinely unstable underneath that weight, particularly when combined with leaning growth already directed toward one side.

 How to Fix It